5 Steps To Take During the 4 Years Prior to Retirement

 To help, we’ve created an ebook How to Conquer Debt No Matter How Much You Have.
 It gives you all the tools you need to make repaying debts as painless as possible.
 And it’s not a ‘one size fits all’ program.
 You’ll find resources for your specific situation.

-4. Decide If You’ve Chosen the Best Time to Begin Taking Social Security
+4. Decide If You’ve Chosen the Best Time To Begin Taking Social Security

 A common problem for retirees is that they begin taking Social Security too early.
 Each year you delay from age 62 to 70 your benefit increases by 8%.
 Take it too soon and your 50 years of payroll deductions produces a smaller check.
 Take it too late and you could die before you collect many of those bigger checks.